uchicago-cs/cmsc23320/website/projects/project2_tips.rst

 The RTT estimation tests do not contribute to your test grade (the one you get when running ``make grade``).
 The reason for this is that these tests are trivial to pass if you just estimate the RTT to be zero (ensuring your tests never time out).
-However, the graders will be running these tests and, if you are not doing any RTT estimation (or if they find issues with the RTT estimation) they will deduct points from the Correctness portion of the rubric (in fact, the rubric specifically calls this out as something we'll be looking at in p2b)
+However, the graders will be running these tests and, if you are not doing any RTT estimation (or if they find issues with the RTT estimation) this will have an impact on your Code Quality score.

 Common Pitfalls